leafo/moonscript-site/reference.md

     sum = (x, y) -> print "sum", x + y

-Functions can be called by listing the values of the arguments after the name of the variable where the function is stored:
+Functions can be called by listing the values of the arguments after the name of the variable where the function is stored.
+When chaining together function calls, the arguments are applied to the closest function to the left.

     sum 10, 20
+	print sum 10, 20

+	a b c "a", "b", "c"

+In order to avoid ambiguity in when calling functions, parentheses can also be used to surround the arguments.
+This is required here in order to make sure the right arguments get sent to the right functions.

+    print "sum 1:", sum(10, 20), "sum 1:", sum(30, 40)

-Functions will coerce the last statement in their body into a return statement, giving you implicit return:
+Functions will coerce the last statement in their body into a return statement, this is called implicit return:

     sum = (x, y) -> x + y
     print "The sum is ", sum 10, 20

-Of course if you wanted to explicitly return, you can use the `return` keyword.
+And if you need to explicitly return, you can use the `return` keyword:

     sum = (x, y) -> return x + y

-In order to avoid ambiguity in when calling functions, parentheses can be used to surround the arguments.
-This is required here in order to make sure the right arguments get sent to the right functions.

-    print "sum 1:", sum(10, 20), "sum 1:", sum(30, 40)

-The following are equivalent:

-    print "the value is", sum 10, get_number "decimal", "1 thousand"

-    print("the value is", sum(10, get_number("decimal", "1 thousand")))
+Just like in Lua, functions can return multiple values.
+The last statement must be a list of values separated by commas:

+    mystery = (x, y) -> x + y, x - y
+    a,b = mystery 10, 20

 ### Fat Arrows

-Because it is an idiom in Lua to send the object as the first argument when calling a method, a special syntax is provided for functions which automatically includes this `self` argument.
+Because it is an idiom in Lua to send the object as the first argument when calling a method, a special syntax is provided for functions which automatically includes a `self` argument.

     func = (num) => self.value + num

-Produces the same function as:
+### Considerations

+Negative literals:

+    value = x - 10
+    value = x-10

+Lack of whitespace:

-    func = (self, num) -> self.value + num
+    x = func"hello" + 100
+    y = func "hello" + 100

 ## Table Literals